 Sometimes a glimpse of the northern foothills of the Rockies.

-Later it gets more busy.
+Later it gets busier.
 Nearby gas fields ensure a pretty high level of traffic.
 Mainly huge trucks with all kind of equipment.

 In the afternoon we arrive in Grande Prairie.
 For highlights we refer to Hinton’s description.

 The next morning finally nice weather is back.
 On to Fort St. John.
 Now, we’re definitely again in the prairie.
 Big sky, endless grass, straight road.

 On the way in Dawson Creek we reach the Alaska Highway.
 Well, now we’re at km 0 only.
 Remain some 2237km and a few days until we’ll reach Delta Junction in Alaska.

 The 1st km is a real highway.
 Then a large straight road.
 Later we discover a few km of the old road on the side.
 Probably they left it for the tourists to add a few attractions.
 Whatever.
 The old highway is definitely more curvy’n’bumpy, so it would take a few more minutes to arrive in Alaska.

 A visit to the last remaining wooden bridge and …

 … shortly later we arrive in Fort St. John.
 A town making its living from the oil fields in the area.
 Well, maybe not the very center of interest for the poor tourists.

 But they have a pretty cool watering hole cum eatery: Browns Socialhouse, the place to have your IPA.
 At least for a place like Fort St. John.